nuxencs/seasonpackarr/ARCHITECTURE.md

 ### Pack Evaluation and Cache Reuse

 - `/api/candidate` reads torrent summaries only.
 It does not need torrent bytes or file-detail calls.
-- `/api/pack` parses the announced torrent, maps reusable source files to distinct valid torrent targets, and applies smart mode to exact torrent coverage.
+- `/api/match` parses the announced torrent, maps reusable source files to distinct valid torrent targets, and applies smart mode to exact torrent coverage.
 - Exact plan matching parses each episode filename once and uses an indexed compatibility key instead of scanning every source-target pair.
 - Exact planning requests candidate file details once.
 Transmission and Deluge v2 batch hashes in one client call.
 Deluge v1 uses one session-state preflight and one bulk status call. qBittorrent uses a bounded four-worker adapter pool.
-- Client inventory is cached for 30 seconds, so the ordered candidate and pack checks normally share one client scan.
+- Client inventory is cached for 30 seconds, so the ordered candidate and match checks normally share one client scan.
-- Accepted import plans are cached for 2 minutes. `/api/parse` normally performs no second inventory or file-detail reads.
+- Accepted import plans are cached for 2 minutes. `/api/import` normally performs no second inventory or file-detail reads.
-- Cache entries validate client configuration, matching settings, release name, and torrent identity. `/api/parse` rebuilds safely on a cache miss.
+- Cache entries validate client configuration, matching settings, release name, and torrent identity. `/api/import` rebuilds safely on a cache miss.
 - A successful import invalidates the plan and the client inventory.
 - Exact plans retain one compact reason for every unmatched torrent target.
   Torrent-client adapters return neutral stage timings for successful and failed